Main CPGW Record

 Local War Memorial: SKIPTON, YORKSHIRE

 Tom Clarke was the son of Thomas Henry and Priscilla Clarke, née Wilson and brother of Private Ennie Clarke (4777) (q.v.).
 Their father was born at Skipton and mother at Darton, Yorkshire.
-Tom was the cousin of T/2nd Lieutenant Gordon Carruthers (q.v.).
+Tom and Ennie were cousins of T/2nd Lieutenant Gordon Carruthers (q.v.).
+Tom's fiancée, Emma Bancroft, was the sister of Sergeant Joseph Bancroft (200453) (q.v.) and Sapper Sam Bancroft (481793) (q.v.).

 1891 Skipton, Yorkshire Census: 21, Cavendish Street - Tom Clarke, aged 8 months, born Skipton, son of Thomas Hy and Priscilla Clarke.